Search blog:

 How to appoint a company secretary

-A company secretary can be appointed by a resolution of the board of directors or by the members, following receipt of a letter of ‘consent to act’ from the prospective person.
+You can usually appoint a company secretary by a resolution of the board of directors or by the members following receipt of a letter of ‘consent to act’ from the prospective person.
 Thereafter, Companies House should be informed of the appointment as soon as possible on Form AP03, which must include the following:

 • Date of appointment